djiamnot/gdosc/README.md

 ## Worlkflow

 First you need to instantiate OSCListener class.
 In my current workflow, I attach a script to root node in the scene.
-OSCListener emits a signal `osdc_message` which you can pick up and do with what you want
+OSCListener emits a signal `osc_message` which you can pick up and do with what you want

 ```python